Tex Morton: 1930s – 1940s

-During the 1930s and 1940s, he gradually incorporated Australian themes and motifs into some of the songs he wrote.
+During the 1930s and 1940s, Morton gradually incorporated Australian themes and motifs into some of the songs he wrote.
 This approach was followed by other Australian country artists who followed in his footsteps, such as Buddy Williams and Slim Dusty, leading to a particular genre of country music - the Australian bush ballad, which was also influenced by the turn-of-the-century poetry of Banjo Paterson and Henry Lawson.

-In the 1940s, Morton ran a 'Dude Ranch' and guest house on a rural property in Agnes Banks on the Castlereagh Floodplain.

-1950s
+1950s – 1980s

-In 1949 and 1950, he recorded more sides in Sydney and possibly New Zealand.
-These were released on the Rodeo and Tasman labels; some songs were probably recorded at the instigation of US record producer Ralph Peer, who visited Sydney in 1949 and met Morton.

-From 1950 to 1959, Morton was in Canada and the United States.
+From 1950 to 1959, Morton was based in North America.
 He toured with Pee Wee King in 1952 and recorded in Nashville in March 1953.
 Morton toured Canada and the United States as a stage hypnotist, memory expert, whip cracker and sharpshooter, and was associated for some time with the Canadian country singer, Dixie Bill Hilton.
-He claimed to have toured for six months as an opening act for Hank Williams, but this is extremely unlikely, though he may have met Williams in late 1952 through Oscar Davis, who was Morton's manager and Williams's last manager, or he might have been part of Hilton's opening act for Williams in one of Williams' concerts in Canada.

 He returned to Australia in 1959 with a Grand Ole Opry show, featuring Roy Acuff, the Wilburn Brothers and June Webb, but the show was not popular with Australian audiences and the tour had to be called off.

-In one of his acts, he asked the audience to give him 100 words.
-He would recount them back in order, "forgetting" one of them around the 50th word only to suddenly remember the word when he had almost finished his act.

-1960s – 1970s

 Morton continued to record during the 1960s and 1970s, and had a surprise hit with "Goondiwindi Grey" on the Australian Singles Charts, reaching No. 5 in June 1973.
-The fiddle accompaniment on the track was provided by long-time friend and veteran of the Sydney entertainment scene comedian/violinist George Raymond.

-During this period, Morton showed an increasing interest in acting.
-He appeared in Australian television shows and feature movies (such as We of the Never Never).
+During this period, Morton showed an increasing interest in acting, hosting the Country Touch TV series in New Zealand, and in the 1980s appeared in Australian films Stir (1980), We of the Never Never (1982) and Goodbye Paradise (1983).

-He was the first inductee into Australian Roll of Renown in 1976, recognising his pivotal role in the development of country music in Australia and New Zealand.
+Morton was the first inductee into Australian Roll of Renown in 1976, recognising his pivotal role in the development of country music in Australia and New Zealand.
+He was inducted into the Country Music Awards of Australia Hands of Fame in 1977.

+Later years

+He had married Marjorie Brisbane in 1937, and they had two sons, twins.
+Morton and Brisbane divorced in 1979, and he lived with his partner Kathleen Bryan until his death on 23 July 1983 in Sydney.
+Morton died of cancer and was survived by Bryan and one son.